Docker Follower Node Deployment

 Then go back to the primary admin panel:

 Admin -> Follower NodesClick "Test Connection".
-After it passes, open the follower node details and create a default receiving target.
+Direct nodes access base_url; reverse-tunnel nodes use the outbound channel maintained by the follower, which may need a few dozen seconds after startup before it becomes online.
+After the test passes, open the follower node details and create a default receiving target.

 When the connection test passes, the primary also reads the follower's internal storage protocol capabilities.
-The current internal protocol version is v2.
+The current internal protocol version is v4, and the follower must support v4.
 If the capability summary says the protocol is incompatible, upgrade the primary or follower before creating remote policies.

 For the first receiving target, choose: